AjayKMehta/setup-machine/README.md

 ### Use OpenBLAS

-You can use Open BLAS to speed up linear algebra operations but use at your own risk!
+You can use OpenBLAS to speed up linear algebra operations but use at your own risk!
 Instructions below are modified from this [SO post](https://stackoverflow.com/questions/38090206/linking-intels-math-kernel-library-mkl-to-r-on-windows) and <https://medium.com/@FredHo42/using-intel-mkl-library-on-r-4-0-641dc0c3c06b>.

 1. Download latest version of OpenBLAS from <https://github.com/OpenMathLib/OpenBLAS/releases>.
 1. Copy Rlapack.dll and Rblas.dll from `./bin/x64` in R installation folder to safe location.